Project 24, formally known in a previous version as “Niche Site School”, is an course led by Jim Harmer and Ricky Kesler.

 2. Get a Logo to Brand Your Site.

 3. Sort out Your Themes and Plugins

 While signing up to a host and installing WordPress isn't anything to get excited about, Jim & Ricky's opinion for the choice of your logo are pretty interesting.

-In fact, the provide you with more options than that:
+In fact, they provide you with more options than that:

-Next comes the choice of the theme: the first one was actually designed for Project 24 Students just starting out, so that's the one that is recommended:
+Next comes the choice of the theme: the first one was actually designed for Project 24 Students who were just starting out, so that's the one that's recommended:

-- Acabado: Acabado isn’t designed to be the most customizeable theme, but it’s incredibly fast and the simplest WordPress theme among the 3.
+- Acabado: Acabado isn’t designed to be the most customizable theme, but it’s incredibly fast and the simplest WordPress theme among the 3.

 - X Theme: It works well with tons of plugins.
-It has a nice visual builder called Cornerstone that once you’re used to, works great for building great webpages.
-And it’s got a lot of built-in shortcodes that make it easy to add buttons, boxes, accordions, maps, and a wide variety of other features.
+It has a nice visual builder called Cornerstone that once you’re used to, works great for building great web pages.
+Also, it’s got a lot of built-in shortcodes that make it easy to add buttons, boxes, accordions, maps, and a wide variety of other features.

 - Divi: Divi has become really popular in the last few years.
 In fact, it’s the theme we’re using right now on Income School.
 One of their key features is the drag and drop nature of their page builders.
 While the majority of the content we create is in posts and we don’t build a lot of highly visual pages, it’s still really nice to be able to build pages in such an easy way.

-At the end of the day according to Jim & Ricky, you're good to go with any of the 3: Acabado for newbies, X Theme for Intermediates, and Divi for experts.
+At the end of the day, according to Jim & Ricky, you're good to go with any of the 3:

 When it comes to plug ins, the guys are much more strict.